Opulent! Elixir! Glamour! Argosw!

 There will be a time when Dyar plays a mayor role in our civilisation.
 It started with us, and will inevitably unravel when Earth is ready.

-1 thoughts on “Dyar language: the voice that helps you be you
+One thought on “Dyar language: the voice that helps you be you

 Your voice matters: